‘The Young And The Restless’ Recap For Monday, July 16: Nick Blindsides Victor!

 Finally, Phyllis (Gina Tognoni) got the news from her private investigator that Billy (Jason Thompson) had a suite at the Genoa City Athletic Club, and she marched right over and banged on the door.
 Instead of finding her cheating boyfriend, she discovered her gambling, lying boyfriend instead, which made her just as mad.
 Phyllis and Billy’s fight ended up interrupting Tessa (Cait Fairbanks) and Mariah’s (Camryn Grimes) first official date.

-Check out The Young and the Restless spoilers from Inquisitr to find out what happens tomorrow.
+Check out The Young and the Restless spoilers from the Inquisitr to find out what happens tomorrow.